 An article about a show of our work at the University of Idaho.
 The Northwestern Archivest, October 2019.
 Click here.

 Wandering Book Artists in Tiny Home visit the University of Idaho Library.
 October 2019.
 Click here.

 Watch a 47 minute video of a talk we gave at the University of Colorado in 2011.
 Click here.

-To see our book arts folk song page.
+To see my ukulele class and book arts folk song music page.
 Click here.

 Watch a 3 minute interview by Jim D'ville about our instrument books.
 Click here.